Back to Blog

 Once traffic flows through a CDN, DNS resolves your domain to the CDN's IP addresses — not your origin server's IP.
 A DDoS attacker, a bot scanner, or a reconnaissance tool looking up your domain sees Cloudflare's or Fastly's IP.
 They can flood those IPs all they want — CDNs are built to absorb volumetric attacks at a scale no individual server could handle.

-Here's the thing — this protection only works if your origin server's real IP is actually hidden.
+The protection has a fatal flaw, though — it only works if your origin server's real IP is actually hidden.
 If you've ever sent email directly from your server, had SSL certificates issued before the CDN was set up, or had your domain's IP in old DNS records that are cached somewhere, your origin IP can be found.
 Historical DNS records are publicly available through services like SecurityTrails.

 Cloudflare as a Case Study